Charles Higham (archaeologist): Career

-Following the completion of his doctorate, Higham accepted a lectureship in archaeology at the University of Otago, and in December 1966 he moved to New Zealand with his family.
+Following the completion of his doctorate, Higham accepted a lectureship in archaeology at the University of Otago, and in 1966 moved to New Zealand with his family.
 In 1968, he was appointed the foundation professor of anthropology at the University of Otago.
 Following a visit to the University of Hawaii, he was invited by Professor W.G.
 Solheim II to undertake research in Thailand, and in 1969, he began his fieldwork with excavations in Roi Et and Khon Kaen Provinces.
 He joined Chester Gorman between 1972 and 1975 for excavations at Ban Chiang, Pang Mapha District's Banyan Valley Cave, and has subsequently excavated the sites of Ban Na Di (1981–1982), Khok Phanom Di (1984–1985), Nong Nor (1989–1992), Ban Lum Khao (1995–1996), Noen U-Loke (1999–2000), Ban Non Wat (2002–2007) and Non Ban Jak (2011–2017).

 His research at the Bronze Age sites of Ban Non Wat has shown that the initial Bronze Age in this part of Southeast Asia began in the 11th century BC.
 With his son, Thomas, Professor of Archaeological Science at Oxford University, he has re-dated the site of Ban Chiang, showing that there too, contrary to claims from the University of Pennsylvania, bronze casting also began in the 11th century BCE.
-His current research involves excavations at the Iron Age site of Non Ban Jak.
-There, he has identified for the first time in Thailand, an extensive area comprising the residential quarter of an Iron Age town, complete with houses, a lane, an iron working area and several ceramic kilns.
-In conjunction with many colleagues, he has linked a period of increased aridity with the start of an agricultural revolution that stimulated the rise of early states.

-In July 2018, he was a co-author of a pioneering publication on ancient human prehistoric DNA from several sites in Southeast Asia.
-The result identified a series of population movements beginning with the arrival of anatomically modern humans over 50,000 years ago and involving at a later date, the expansion of rice farmers from the Yangtze Valley.